Getting Started with Threat Intelligence: A Guide for the ONG Community

 One of the main challenges in the utilities vertical is a fairly common one: collecting, normalizing, and enriching threat intelligence sources.
 Utilities have unique assets to protect, so analysts may not be able to use common sources.
 They need to figure out what sources are worth their time and effort.

 In order to evaluate the sources, you need to put them all into one place.
 In ThreatConnect, you can ingest data from 100+ open source feeds, our premium feed partners, or any other accessible source.

 The best place to start is to look at utilities-specific data in threat intelligence sources that are already in the ThreatConnect Platform.
 Once you’ve logged into your ThreatConnect account, click on the Browse tab.
 You can choose to look at specific indicators (host, address, file, etc.) or group types (campaign, incident, threat, etc.).
 When you spot something of interest, click on the indicator or group to see a quick overview of details such as background, Platform ratings, and more.

-Using your TC Open account, you can export these indicators into a CSV file and add them to your existing tools.
+You can export these indicators into a CSV file and add them to your existing tools.
 Or, if you’d like to export indicators to your tools automatically, you can request to use ThreatConnect’s API.
-To do this, contact our sales team at firstname.lastname@example.org.
+To do this, contact our sales team at email@example.com.

 - ThreatConnect Intelligence Source

 Step 2: Understanding What Intel is Relevant

 Now you know how to look for data in the ThreatConnect Platform.
 However, as we all know, indicators (and even threat intelligence) are not one size fits all.
 Some feeds are noisy and have a lot of false positives, while some are valuable and full of relevant threat intelligence.
 There’s even more ways to find pertinent information: utilities-specific tags.